wellcomecollection/scala-storage/README.md

 At the heart of our `Store` implementations is the `StreamStore` which enforces working with an InputStream when sending or receiving bytes from a storage provider.
 It doesn't care where the `InputStream` comes from: in-memory, a file on disk, a cloud provider, or something else.
 This makes it easier to test and more flexible.

-Most of our services run in AWS Fargate on container hosts with limited disk space.
+Most of our services run on container hosts with limited disk space.
 Working with an `InputStream` without downloading the entire file means the disk space is not a problem.

-## Foo
+## Where we use it

 These libraries are used as part of the [Wellcome Digital Platform][platform].